-The University of Wisconsin-Platteville campus can offer summer housing in nine traditional residence halls and three suite-style residence halls with the ability to house a few to over 3,000 people on campus.
+The University of Wisconsin-Platteville campus can offer summer housing in nine traditional residence halls and three suite-style residence halls with the ability to house over 3,000 people on campus.
 Our staff strives to provide safe, clean, comfortable living environments.
 Residence hall exterior doors are locked 24-hours-a-day.
 We hope you enjoy your stay with us!

 Built for the Fall 2013 (and reconstructed in 2014 due to tornado damage), Bridgeway Commons is an air-conditioned, semi-suite style building that has a capacity of 440 people.
 Each unit is fully-furnished and contains two double-occupancy bedrooms and an adjoining bathroom.
 A mini-refrigerator is also in the room.
 Each of the floors has a kitchen area with oven, a range top and a toaster.
 Lounges, laundry facilities, and Wi-Fi is found throughout the building.
 In addition, Bridgeway Commons has elevator access to all floor levels, a lobby area, common spaces, meeting rooms, multipurpose rooms, recreation room, a fireplace, a front desk and recycling services.

 (2017 UPDATE: Will host summer students, student employees, adult groups and New Student Registration overnight visits)